🌺

 What's Hiding in the Kitchen

-Poke Sauces, Toppings & Furikake
+Poke Sauces, Toppings and Furikake

 Very Common

-Poke · furikake · ponzu · spicy mayo — sauce and topping traps at every counter
+Poke · furikake · ponzu · spicy mayo

-Plate Lunch Mac Salad & Gravy
+Plate Lunch Mac Salad and Gravy

 Very Common